jiaqiluo/rancher/tests/validation/tests/v3_api/README.md

 First, we need to pass the fixture as an argument to the function to registry it to the scope of the function;
 second, we need to call this fixture after creating a new resource, in this example it is a workload.
 In such way, the workload will be removed automatically when this test finishes no matter it succeeds or fails.

+# how to user the new rancher client for the new api v1
+Before we dive into the technical details, let's clarify a confusion here:

+Yes, the new api is v1, and the old api is v3.

+The new api is v1 because it is the beginning of Rancher's new api framework, and it is used for Rancher's new UI, the cluster explorer, to talk with the backend.

+The support for the new v1 api is added to the Rancher client module.
+Currenly there are 2 levels of the client: global client and cluster clint.
+(The old v3 api has one more: project client)